albertobsd/keyhunt/README.md

 ## bsgs mode (baby step giant step)

-Keyhunt implement the BSGS algorithm to search privatekeys for a knowed publickey.
+Keyhunt implement the BSGS algorithm to search privatekeys for a known public key.

-The input file need to have a list of publickeys compress or uncompress those publickey can be mixed in the same file, one publickey per line and any other word followed by an space is ignored example of the file:
+The input file need to have a list of publickeys compress or uncompress those publickey can be mixed in the same file, one public key per line and any other word followed by an space is ignored example of the file:

 ```
 043ffa1cc011a8d23dec502c7656fb3f93dbe4c61f91fd443ba444b4ec2dd8e6f0406c36edf3d8a0dfaa7b8f309b8f1276a5c04131762c23594f130a023742bdde # 0000000000000000000000000000000000800000000000000000100000000000